-This guide shows how to export or move a VMware Workstation virtual machine to an ESXi server.
+This guide shows how to export or convert VMware Workstation virtual machine to an ESXi server using the vCenter converter.
 Sometimes you need to move/migrate a pre-configured server OS virtual machine to VMware vSphere (ESXi) to save time by avoiding installation and configurations.

-Any virtual machine with configuration file VMX and disk files VMDK can be used here.
-VMware vCenter converter required for this method and it’s a built-in feature in VMware workstation.
-I have a running ESXi 4.1 and Windows 2003 enterprise OS (already configured as Domain controller) as a virtual machine in VMware workstation 7.1.
-The host is Windows 7 with 3GB RAM.
-Though this setup was done back in the year 2010, it is applicable in recent times with higher hardware configuration also.
+We can use any virtual machine with configuration file VMX and disk files here.
+I have a working ESXi server and Windows 2003 enterprise OS (already configured as Domain controller) as a virtual machine in the VMware workstation.
+Though this setup was done in 2010, it is applicable in recent times also.

 Here is the working OS.

-Steps to Move VMware Workstation Virtual Machine to ESXi Server
+Steps to Convert VMware Workstation VM to ESXi Server

 1) Uninstall VMware tools from guest OS.
-(I’m not sure whether workstation and server VMware tools are same, but I think it’s better to remove now and install later in vSphere Client)
+I’m not sure whether workstation and server VMware tools are the same, but removing them and installing them later is better.

-2) Shutdown the virtual machine and remove floppy drives, USB and sound devices.
-If you are not removing now, the converter will remove them with a warning message later.
+2) Shut down the virtual machine and remove floppy drives and USB and sound devices.
+The converter will remove them if you are not removing them with a warning message later.

-3) Make sure network connectivity is OK and firewalls are opened between VMware workstation host and ESXi server.
-In the workstation go to File on the menu and select Import or Export.
+3) Ensure network connectivity is working and firewall ports are opened between VMware workstation and ESXi host.
+Go to File on the menu in the workstation and select Import or Export.

-Convert Physical Computer to Virtual by VMware Standalone converter
+See Also: Convert Physical Computer to Virtual by VMware Standalone converter.

 4) Select Virtual Appliance in source type.